What Does Quitting Drugs Cold Turkey Mean?

 As mentioned above, the type of drug you are addicted to will play a role in your path to sobriety.
 For example, alcohol withdrawal could include seizures, tremors, and hypothermia.
 25% of patients even develop hallucinations.
 Opiate withdrawal usually presents itself in flu-like symptoms and can leave patients prone to infections.

-The extremity of Your Addiction
+The Severity of Your Addiction

 Co-Existing Conditions

 Many addicts also suffer from additional medical or traumatic conditions.
 This increases the risk associated with withdrawal.
 A common symptom in recovery from cocaine abuse is depression and dysphoria.
 These symptoms can last for several weeks, as the recovery process is often very long.
+Dual diagnosis treatment centers Pennsylvania residents turn to can help manage both addiction and mental health issues at the same time.

 How Can You Avoid These Dangers?

 Medication-assisted treatment is the best way to avoid the dangers of quitting cold turkey.
 Our medical professionals understand that withdrawal symptoms are severe and can cause lasting discomfort and pain.
 Providing prescription withdrawal medication helps minimize these effects.
+If you’re thinking about how to quit drugs cold turkey, you need to know the risks involved first.

 Benzodiazepines are the most commonly used prescription drug to treat symptoms of alcohol withdrawal, according to the Journal of Clinical Pharmacy and Therapeutics.
 They have the general effect of calming the nervous system, which in turn numbs the pain of withdrawal symptoms.
-The most commonly used Benzodiazepines are:
+The most commonly used benzodiazepines are:

-• Diazepam (Valium)
+- Diazepam (Valium)

-• Chlordiazepoxide (Librium)
+- Chlordiazepoxide (Librium)

-• Oxazepam (Serax)
+- Oxazepam (Serax)

-• Lorazepam (Ativan)
+- Lorazepam (Ativan)

 Relapse Statistics